Eiman Jahangir

-Eiman Jahangir is an Iranian-American commercial astronaut and cardiologist.
+Eiman Jahangir is an Iranian-American commercial astronaut, academic and cardiologist.

 Jahangir practices medicine at Vanderbilt University Medical Center, where he is a Professor of Medicine and Radiology.

 Background

 Jahangir was born in Tehran, Iran and grew up in Nashville.
 He earned his medical degree from the University of Tennessee and Bachelors of Arts in Religious Studies at the George Washington University.
 He proceeded with his Master’s of Public Health at Vanderbilt University.

 Jahangir's focus is Cardio-Oncology, and he is passionate about human spaceflight.
 He was a finalist for NASA's Astronaut Candidate program, in 2009 and 2013.
+He was the mission medical officer for the Space Analog for the Moon and Mars at the University of Arizona's Biosphere 2.

+As of 2026, he has an academic H-Index of 28 with over 24,000 citations of his researched works.

 Flight to space

 Jahangir flew to space on Blue Origin's New Shepard-26 on August 29, 2024, reaching an apogee of 105 km.
 His flight is also linked to two research studies: Vanderbilt’s Clonal Hematopoiesis and Inflammation in the Vasculature (CHIVE) registry and biorepository, and the Space Omics and Medical Atlas (SOMA) study at Cornell University.
 The SOMA study investigates whether spaceflight impacts genetic mutations in blood stem cells by comparing data collected before and after the flight.
 In September 2025 his flight suit was put on display at the Adventure Science Center Museum in Nashville.